 Who Is At Risk?

 As of now, cases of BIA-ALCL have been linked only to women with textured breast implants.
-Both silicone gel and saline implants have been reported in cases of the cancer.
+Both silicone gel and saline implants have been reported in cases of cancer.
 The time between implant insertion and diagnosis of BIA-ALCL is between one month and 27 years, with the average being a little over nine years.

 The vast majority of cases of BIA-ALCL in Canada have been linked to macro-textured implants.
 As a result, Health Canada and the FDA have enforced a recall of all Allergan Biocell macro-textured breast implants.